 Make reinstallations to comply with the conditions above.
 Set the contact points to 0.020" gap at full separation.
 Loosen the distributor adjusting clamp screw and turn the distributor body counterclockwise to close the contact points.
 Use a series type timing light, if available.
 Slowly turn the distributor clockwise until the contacts just separate.
-From this point (#1 D.C.) the timing must be advanced slightly (about $5^{\circ}$ ) as indicated by best performance under full load operation.
-To advance the timing turn the distributor body slightly in a clockwise direction, or to retard timing turn it counterclockwise.
+From this point (#1 D.C.) the timing must be advanced slightly (about 5^{0}) as indicated by best performance under full load operation.
+To advance the timing turn the distributor body slightly in a clockwise direction, or to retard timing turn is counterclockwise.
 Keep the spark advanced as far as possible without causing a "ping".

 PISTON RING REPLACEMENT. - The piston and connecting rod assemblies are removed from the top of the cylinder.
-Three compression rings and one oil control ring are and on each piston.
-Check the cylinder for an out of round or tapere. condition, reboring for oversize pistons if necessary.
-Any ridge wor- at the top of the bore should be removed, even if not reboring.
-Fit each ring to its individual cylinder, being sure that the gap between the ends of the ring, when in the cylinder, is within the limits described, The oil ring gap for the F186 engine (15,000 watt plant) is .009" to .014" The oil ring gap for the F226 engine (25,000 watt plant) is .010" to .020".
-The compression rings for the F186 engine are interchangeable, one groove to the other, and the ring gap should be within .008 to .014".
-For the F226 engine the top (plain compression) ring and 2nd groove (taper compression) ring gap is .005" to .015".
-For the F226 third groove (grooved compression) ring, the gap is .005" to .015".
+Two types of pistons have been used.
+The earlier type uses 4 rings while the later type uses 5 rings.
+The fourth groove contains the oil ring on both types.
+Check the cylinders for an out of round or tapered condition, reboring for oversize pistons if necessary.
+Any ridge worn at the top of the bore should be removed, even if not reboring.
+Fit each ring to its individual cylinder, being sure that the gap between the ends of the ring, when in the cylinder, is as given in the Table of Clearances.
 Fit the proper ring in each ring groove on the piston, with the ring gaps spaced an equal distance around the piston.
-The wide oil control ring fits the bottom piston ring groove.
 Be sure the ring grooves are clean and free of carbon deposits, and the oil holes are open before installing the rings on the piston.
-The rings should have between 0.0015" and 0.002" clearance in their grooves.
 Replacement rings of the tapered type will be marked "TOP", or identified in some other unmistakable manner, and this mark must be installed toward the top of the piston.
+The side clearance for the ring in the top groove is 0.0025" to 0.0045" and for other grooves is between 0.0015 and 0.0035".